tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/WebCheckout integration/Confirmation-page.md

 <script src="/js/signature-generator/sha256.js"></script>
 <script src="/js/signature-generator/signature-generator.js"></script>

 The confirmation page lets you update the databases in your system; hence, this page should not include HTML code as it's not visible to the buyer.
-This page is optional; when a transaction is complete (i.e., when approved, rejected, or when canceled) our platform sends the variables via the HTTP POST method.
+This page is optional; when a transaction is complete (i.e., when approved, rejected, ou when canceled) our platform sends the variables via the HTTP POST method.

 In the confirmation page, you must capture the data you want to store in the database.
 This capture depends on the programming language you use.

 ## Observações {#considerations}
-* If your site is restricted with _basic access authentication_ or similar, disable it for the confirmation URL.
+* If your site is restricted with _basic access authentication_ ou similar, disable it for the confirmation URL.
-* The IP associated with the confirmation URL should be public; do not use URL accessible from intranet or localhost.
+* The IP associated with the confirmation URL should be public; do not use URL accessible from intranet ou localhost.
 * If you're using HTTPS, you must have a valid certificate.
 * The format of your confirmation page must be `x-www-form-urlencoded`.
-* Do not use security certificates elliptic curve or those who have the suite of encryption `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` on your confirmation page.
+* Do not use security certificates elliptic curve ou those who have the suite of encryption `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` on your confirmation page.
 * PayU assumes that the confirmation page is reported correctly when receives the HTTP 200 code; otherwise, PayU makes a maximum of nine (9) attempts to send the confirmation page to your system.
 If after these attempts, HTTP 200 code is not received, PayU sends an e-mail alert.
-* PayU reports the confirmation page once the transaction has a final status for example, when approved, rejected or expired.
-If a transaction is in progress (waiting for payment or analysis), PayU does not report until the transaction has a final status.
+* PayU reports the confirmation page once the transaction has a final status for example, when approved, rejected ou expired.
+If a transaction is in progress (waiting for payment ou analysis), PayU does not report until the transaction has a final status.

 ## Variables sent with the confirmation page